 The Black Feminist Fund Fellowship Program

 The Fellowship program is the Black Feminist Fund’s emerging leaders program.
 Through this program we seek to mentor, train, learn from and draw on the insights, experience and knowledge of Black women and gender expansive people to enrich our work.
-The year-long program will began in September 2022.
+The year-long program began in September 2022.

 Iris Nxumalo-De Smidt